stackroute/LogAggregatorRT/RUNNING.md

 		cd Git-Log-Fetcher

+- Create a logs folder, which by default ignored by gitignore

+		mkdir logs

 - This project too runs as a Docker container, however first we need to build the docker image, we will not be running this image directly, instead tattva will run this image.
 To build this image, execute below command

 		sudo docker-compose build -d